Dogs, politics, media, and more

 Minutes of K-W Ad Hoc Committee on Pit Bull Legislation, January 21, 1997 (HTML version)

-3 Responses to “Kitchener-Waterloo pit bull committee meeting minutes 1997”
+One thought on “Kitchener-Waterloo pit bull committee meeting minutes 1997

 Leave a Reply